Israr512/Israrcode/README.md

 # Israrcode
-this is my first repositoty.
+This is my first repositoty.
+Author- Israr Ahmed